 As uses for VR and AR multiply, so will the demand for devices and content — much as mobile apps propelled the growth of smartphones and tablets.
 As Millennials and Generation Y embrace these technologies, it’s only a matter of time before employers including the federal government find VR and AR technology an essential tool for training and retaining valued personnel.

-Download the tech brief, “Immersive technologies give military new tools for training” for more on the uses, benefits and security of immersive training technology for government.
+Download the special report, “Immersive technologies give military new tools for training” for more on the uses, benefits and security of immersive training technology for government.

 This article was produced by FedScoop for, and sponsored by, Samsung.